prorev/prorev.github.io/_posts/2020-01-24-python_lists.md

 ## Get unique elements of a list

-In the previous example you could do eliminate duplicates from the list:
+In the previous example you could do eliminate duplicates from the list if you use `set`

 _Example:_
 ```python